Which Video Streaming Provider Is Best for Corporate Training?

 Setting up a training in-person is difficult.
 A room must be reserved, materials and snacks gathered, and presenters scheduled.
 People have to rearrange their meetings to ensure they can be present.
 When live streaming, it’s faster and simpler to put together and implement trainings.
 This flexibility is valuable.

 Video training also needs to be accessible.
 Viewers on mobile, tablets, or computers should all be able to watch.
 Streams should be compatible with a wide range of software.
 Recordings should be available afterward.
 Security technology might be important as well, depending on the subject at hand.

 Selecting a video streaming provider for corporate use

-Live streaming training is compatible with all of these considerations.
+A video training platform is compatible with all of these considerations.
 Given the superiority of live streaming for conducting corporate training, the next step is choosing a video streaming provider.
 This could be done using a local live streaming server, but that’s usually a bad option.
 A much better option is to use a professional provider with a robust video distribution network.

 There are a wide range of training video software options in the market today.
 Let’s take a look at a few of the leaders for business use and touch on the basics of these online video platforms.

 First up is Brightcove.
 Brightcove is a B2B online video platform that targets mid-size to large businesses.
 Major corporations like Citrix, General Motors, and Hallmark all use their services.